Titan FX

 From a result standpoint:

-- • Current account surplus: inflows exceed outflows; the country is "earning" overall.
+• • Current account surplus: receipts exceed payments; the country records a net surplus.

 For the FX market, this is fundamentally about the supply–demand dynamics of the currency.
-When capital flows into a country, demand for that currency rises and the exchange rate tends to appreciate.
-When capital flows out, the currency can come under pressure.
+When export and income receipts create demand for a currency, the exchange rate can receive support.
+When external payments dominate, the currency can come under pressure.

 So the current account is not just an economic data point — it is a key gauge for the long-term direction of a currency.